bkoyaguru-DBA/Creating-a-Read-Only-Role-and-User-Beginner-Guide-/README.md

 Be direct with yourself about the gaps in this setup:

-- **Password is in plain text in the script.** Use a secrets manager or prompt for password instead of hardcoding it.
 - **`ALTER DEFAULT PRIVILEGES` only covers `public` schema here.** If new tables get created in `sales` or `accounting` later, you need the same `ALTER DEFAULT PRIVILEGES` command run for those schemas too.